 Warning signs of overdose

 As tolerance to Vicodin increases, the user often increases the dosage, and as the dosage increases, so does the risk of overdoes.
-If someone intakes more Vicodin than their body can process, there is a risk of overdose which can be fatal.
-In the event of an overdose, seek medical attention immediately.
+If someone intakes more Vicodin than their body can process, there is a risk of overdose, which can be fatal.
+In the event of an overdose, seek medical care immediately with medical professionals.
 Warning signs can include:

 - Altered speech patterns